sap-tutorials/Tutorials/tutorials/cp-aibus-sti-booster-postman/cp-aibus-sti-booster-postman.md

 SAP BTP creates interactive guided boosters to automate cockpit steps, so users can save time when trying out the services.

-Now, you will use the **Set up account for Data Attribute Recommendation** booster to automatically assign entitlements, update your subaccount and create a service instance for Data Attribute Recommendation.
+Now, you will use the **Set up account for Service Ticket Intelligence** booster to automatically assign entitlements, update your subaccount and create a service instance for Service Ticket Intelligence.

 1. On the navigation side bar, click **Boosters**.

     !![Postman](access-booster.png)

-2. Search for **Set up account for Data Attribute Recommendation** and click the tile to access the booster.
+2. Search for **Set up account for Service Ticket Intelligence** and click the tile to access the booster.

     !![Postman](access-booster-tile.png)